commercialhaskell/stack/Reporting-a-Bug.md

 > <output>
 > ```

+With `--verbose` mode we can see what the tool is doing and when.
+Without this output it is much more difficult to surmise what's going on with your issue.
 If the above output is larger than a page, paste it in a private [Gist](https://gist.github.com/) instead.

 Include any `.yaml` configuration if relevant.